kwchang0831/docs-svelte-QWER/docs/intro/getting-started.md

 By now, you should have a basic and functional [QWER](https://github.com/kwchang0831/svelte-QWER) blog site deployed and ready to show other people what you have built.

 Next, you should start writing your own blogs using Markdown Syntax and remove all the example blogs.
 And, learn more about FrontMatter and User configurations.

+Otherwise, you could check out [QuickStart for Customizing](/customize/quick-start).